vigneshS29/LD-Opt/README.md

-# SALD-Opt: A Combined Langevin dynamics &amp; Simulated Annealing based optimization algorithm.

-Deep learning require global optimization of non-convex objective functions with multiple local minima.
-Langevin Dynamics (LD) with Simulated Annealing (SA) is a approach used in physical simulation for minimization of many-particle potentials.
-In this package SA & LD are leveraged for the optimization of non-convex objectice function.
+**SALD-Opt: Efficient Optimization for Deep Learning**

+SALD-Opt combines Langevin Dynamics (LD) and Simulated Annealing (SA) to power robust global optimization of the non-convex objective functions common in deep learning.
+Inspired by techniques for minimizing complex physics potentials, this package delivers an effective tool for machine learning practitioners.

+**Key Features**

+* **Global Optimization:** Escapes local minima to find better solutions in complex loss landscapes.
+* **Non-Convex Expertise:** Specifically designed to tackle the challenges of optimizing non-convex functions.
+* **Efficiency:** The combination of LD and SA fosters rapid exploration of parameter spaces.
+* **Deep Learning Focused:**  Tailored for optimizing  neural network models and training processes.

+**Why SALD-Opt?**

+* **Improved Model Performance:**  Discover parameter configurations that may outperform  standard optimization algorithms.
+* **Overcome Training Plateaus:** Break free from stagnant points during training, driving further progress.
+* **Streamlined Implementation:** Provides a ready-to-use optimization solution for your deep learning workflows.